AnyChart/docs.anychart.com/Gantt_Chart_NEW/Data_Grid/Columns.md

 ## Width

+The total width of the data grid is defined by the sum of its columns' widths.
 To set the width of a column, call the {api:anychart.core.ui.DataGrid.Column#width()}width(){api} method.

-**Note:** The width of the data grid is defined by the sum of its columns' widths.
-Also, you can adjust the position of the splitter between the data grid and timeline to show more or less of the data grid – see [Basic Settings: Splitter](../Basic_Settings#splitter).
+**Note:** Also, you can adjust the position of the splitter between the data grid and timeline to show more or less of the data grid – see [Basic Settings: Splitter](../Basic_Settings#splitter).

+In this sample, the width of both default columns is adjusted:

 ```
 // set the width of data grid columns